 Ever wonder what actually happens to the plastic waste you throw out?

 So did we.
-That's why my photographer, Natalie, and I decided to scavenge Prince William County, Maryland landfill located in the outskirts of Washington, D.C.
+That's why my photographer, Natalie, and I decided to scavenge Prince William County, Virginia, landfill located in the outskirts of Washington, D.C.

 It turns out, Americans generate a ton of waste--literally.
 According to a study conducted by the University of Southern Indiana, the United States ranks as the top trash-producing country in the world at about 1,600 pounds per person each year.
 That's a pretty shocking statistic considering that five percent of the world's people generate nearly 40 percent of the wold's waste.